 Due to the limited capacity of the aircraft, participants can only bring 15kg/33lb of checked luggage and 5kg/11lb of carry-on luggage.
 Weight limits are subject to change.

-Group transfer in Punta Arenas from airport to hotel on Day 1; one night pre-voyage hotel in Punta Arenas with breakfast; group transfer from hotel to Punta Arenas airport on Day 2; round-trip flight between Punta Arenas and Antarctica; group transfers from Punta Arenas airport to hotel on Day 7; one night post-voyage hotel with breakfast in Punta Arenas; shipboard accommodation with daily housekeeping; breakfasts, lunches and dinners on board ship; house wine, non-premium domestic beer and soft drinks during dinner aboard ship; shore landings per the daily program; use of walking poles; Zodiac cruising per the daily program; photographic journal; waterproof expedition boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock; miscellaneous service taxes and port charges; luggage handling aboard ship; gratuities; emergency Evacuation Insurance to a maximum benefit of $500,000 per person.
+Group transfer in Punta Arenas from airport to hotel on Day 1; one night pre-voyage hotel in Punta Arenas with breakfast; group transfer from hotel to Punta Arenas airport on Day 2; round-trip flight between Punta Arenas and King George Island in economy class; group transfers from Punta Arenas airport to hotel on Day 7; one night post-voyage hotel with breakfast in Punta Arenas; shipboard accommodation; meals aboard ship; house wine, non-premium domestic beer during dinner aboard ship; soft drinks aboard ship; use of walking poles; photographic journal; boots on loan for shore landings; parka to keep; coffee, tea, and cocoa available around the clock aboard ship; miscellaneous service taxes and port charges; luggage handling aboard ship; emergency Evacuation Insurance to a maximum benefit of $500,000 per person*.
 Subject to change without notice.